Tibetan Monks

 In Tibetan monasteries, it is common for Tibetans to provide tea and porridge to monks.
 And in return, the monks chant the scripture for them.
 Monks would pray for happiness for a family or pray for rest and peace for a deceased family member.
 After the chanting, the related family would offer some money to the monks as a particular way of giving.

 Tibetan Monks live the same life.
-They read Buddhist scriptures, turn prayer wheels, Kowtow day after day, year after year to practice their extremely devoted beliefs.
+They read Buddhist scriptures, turn prayer wheels, and Kowtow day after day, year after year to practice their extremely devoted beliefs.

 Most Tibetan monks live in 10 famous temples and monasteries such as the Jokhang Temple, Drepung Monastery, Sera Monastery, Tashilunpo Monastery, etc. You may have a glimpse of the top ten temples and monasteries in Tibet.